a6h15hek/pancake/README.md

 ```

-## 👨‍💻 Developer: Yadav, Abhishek - GitHub
-Thank you for visiting Pancake repo !
-If you have any questions or need further assistance, feel free to ask.
+Thank you for visiting the Pancake repository!
+Feel free to fork and 🌟 the repository!